Strapping Young Lad: Re-releases and occasional performances

 The remastered 10th anniversary edition of City was released on June 7, 2007, in similar vein to the 2006 remaster of Heavy as a Really Heavy Thing, with bonus tracks and extended liner notes by Townsend.
 A career spanning best of album, entitled 1994–2006 Chaos Years, was released on March 31, 2008, with a bonus DVD of live performances and all of the band's music videos.

 During his career-retrospective concert The Retinal Circus in October 2012, Townsend introduced Jed Simon on stage and performed two SYL songs, "Love?" and "Detox".
-Townsend has since stated that this was a one-off performance and that he is not interested getting SYL back together or playing songs at future shows.
+Townsend has since stated that this was a one-off performance and that he is not interested in getting SYL back together or playing songs at future shows.
 He posted to Twitter that he no longer feels the same connection to SYL's music and that this performance was closure for him and Strapping.
 In an interview on the Metal Hammer podcast, Townsend said that while he still connects to the music, SYL required him to go to extremes that took a toll on him.
 On his own website, he reiterates that SYL was a project that he eventually perceived to be harmful to his mental and physical health.
-In 2013, he played Love? at concerts in Mexico and Chile as a "cover song", but later expressed regretting the decision saying it "confuses people".
+In 2013, he played "Love?" at concerts in Mexico and Chile as a "cover song", but later expressed regretting the decision saying it "confuses people".

-Townsend would occasionally perform an acoustic version of Love? during his "An Evening with Devin Townsend" shows through the UK in 2015 and 2019.
-In 2016, on tour with the Devin Townsend project, he would sometimes play a humorous acoustic version of Detox.
+Townsend would occasionally perform an acoustic version of "Love?" during his "An Evening with Devin Townsend" shows through the UK in 2015 and 2019.
+In 2016, on tour with the Devin Townsend project, he would sometimes play a humorous acoustic version of "Detox".
 In 2019 he announced that during his touring cycle for Empath, he would also perform SYL songs, saying that "It's a big part of what I do and it's a big part of who I am, and I think I've denied that for a certain amount of time."

 Townsend played several SYL songs during the 70,000 Tons of Metal festival, including "Aftermath", "Love?", "Detox", "All Hail the New Flesh" and a live debut of "Almost Again" from the 2006 album, The New Black.